State's coronavirus positivity rates drop; new deaths subside to 153, cases rise 3,220

 For eight days in a row, deaths have been under 200.
 Tuesday's increase of 183 was the highest in one week.

-In the state report Tuesday, it reported 184 deaths but 1 was removed after further determining a cause of death for a net gain 183.
+In a state list of cases and deaths released late Wednesday, it reported 155 deaths from the previous report but 2 were removed after further determining a cause of death for a net gain 153.

 Deaths rose by `801 in the state over seven days (a daily average of 114) for 8.1 percent, a figure tally that had been more than 1,200 deaths recently.
 Two months ago the one-week figure was in the mid 200s.
 Palm Beach County rose by 56 for 5.5 percent.
 The U.S. figure is 3.8 percent with the world at 5.1 percent.